logzio/logz-docs/_source/logzio_collections/_log-sources/nodejs.md

   logger.log('This is a log message');
   ```

-Include this line if you're using logzio-nodejs in a severless environment, such as AWS Lambda, Azure Functions, or Google Cloud Functions:
+Include this line at the end of the run if you're using logzio-nodejs in a severless environment, such as AWS Lambda, Azure Functions, or Google Cloud Functions:

   ```js
   logger.sendAndClose();